Owen-Dunn-6561/Owen-Dunn-6561/README.md

 Here are the most recent projects I've worked on.

+### Matrix Monotone Functions and their Characterizations
+This project consisted of a paper and presentation.
+Both focus on extending the notion of monotone increasing functions to complex valued matrices.

 ### Dilworth's Theorem Presentation
 This project was for the UNF Osprey Math Conference.
 I discussed Partial Orders, Dilworth's Theorem, and the Application of these concepts.